 The tribute was first published on Snehanshu Mukherjee’s blog

-Below Vasant Kamath’s work – Images ©Kamath Design Studio
+Below are some images of Vasant Kamath’s work – Images ©Kamath Design Studio